 Yes, we did.

 The method I am about to share with you is free.
 Free in terms of financial investment, and requires just a few hours of your time.

 Apple will feature your podcast within their New & Noteworthy section if you receive a certain number of downloads, reviews and ratings in 24-48 hour period (the contributing factors are kept secret but these are widely accepted by podcasters to have a big effect.)

-I am about to reveal the formula we followed to skyrocket: 0-$4 Million: A Startup’s Bootstrapped Journey To A Seven-Figure Exit to the #1 position in Business New & Noteworthy and #14 in the overall iTunes New & Noteworthy sections, with zero financial investment and just a few hours of my time
+I am about to reveal the formula we followed to skyrocket: 0-$4 Million: A Startup's Bootstrapped Journey To A Seven-Figure Exit to the #1 position in Business New & Noteworthy and #14 in the overall iTunes New & Noteworthy sections, with zero financial investment and just a few hours of my time in the launch.

 I share these methods in the assumption that your podcast produces awesome audio content that truly adds value to your audience.
 As if it does not, there is no point in you reading further.

 It will be possible for you to reach the heights of the iTunes New & Noteworthy section but these efforts will be in vain, as these subscribers will simply fade away.